-We have a small flock of Khaki Campbell ducks (originally seven, now four) who live in our backyard and lay eggs for us.
-This area of the New Agrarian is devoted to the care and feeding of the suburban duck and to our experience in raising and living with them.
+From 2002 to 2014, I kept a small flock of Khaki Campbell ducks (originally seven) in my backyard to produce eggs for my family.
+This area of the New Agrarian is devoted to the care and feeding of the suburban duck and to my experience in raising and living with them.
 You can start with the duckling diaries, my chronicle of raising ducks from mailorder to egglaying.
 You’ll also find more basic information about ducks in general, Khaki Campbells in particular, keeping ducks in a suburban backyard, and what to do with all the eggs they lay.
 You’ll also find a great many photos and a few movies.

 Raising suburban ducks: the basics